callysto/infrastructure/README.md

     hub-dev.callysto.ca
 ```

+Additionally, we want to use an updated kernel which means we will involve a
+reboot before we can compile kernel modules against it (zfs).

 Where possible we want to use roles from [ansible
 galaxy](https://galaxy.ansible.com).
 New roles from galaxy can be added to
 `ansible/roles/roles_requirements.yml` and a setup script at